-Important note: in case of the project management costs externalization the procurement rules and - When allocating certain positions to internal staff, the Beneficiaries have to pay attention that similar roles are not also subcontracted.
+Important note: in case of the project management costs externalization the procurement rules and procedures for service must be applied. - When allocating certain positions to internal staff, the Beneficiaries have to pay attention that similar roles are not also subcontracted.
 Such a situation could raise questions on overlapping costs.
 E.g. a legal expert is already budgeted in the project as external services and an internal employee of the Beneficiary is dedicated for a similar role under "Staff costs".
 In this case it is recommended that the legal expertise to be subcontracted as well, unless an exceptional case requires otherwise.